haskellfoundation/HaskellSchool/en/lessons/basics/control-structures.md

     _          -> (expressionLast)
 ```

-- The expression between the `case` and `of` keywords is evaluated
+- The expression between the `case` and `of` keywords is evaluated.
-- Its result is looked up in the list of patterns
+- Its result is looked up in the list of patterns.
 - For the first pattern that matches, its expression (and no other expression)
-  is evaluated to define the result
+  is evaluated to define the result.
-- The underscore (`_`) is a catch-all pattern that will always match
+- The underscore (`_`) is a catch-all pattern that will always match.
   - Since the order of patterns mathes, any pattern *after* the `_` will *never*
-    match
+    match.

 ### Examples